Back to Business! Launch Your New Business With 10% Off — Start Now

 1. To determine your taxable income, calculate your gross income.
 Next, subtract your operational expenses to obtain your net profit or loss.
 Your taxable income, also called chargeable income, is equivalent to this net profit or loss.

-2. Determine your total deductions - Singapore provides various tax benefits, such as tax exemptions, rebates, incentives, and deductions, that can help reduce your tax burden.
-These benefits can result in a substantial amount of savings that you can use to lower your tax liability.
+2. Determine your total deductions.
+Singapore provides various tax benefits, such as tax exemptions, rebates, incentives, and deductions, that can help reduce your tax burden.
+These benefits can result in substantial savings that you can use to lower your tax liability.

 For example, start-up companies can receive full or partial exemptions for up to three years.
 Additionally, there are tax deductions and incentives for business activities like research and development, investment in approved activities, or qualifying expenses.